List of Hungarian submissions for the Academy Award for Best International Feature Film

 Hungary has submitted films for the Academy Award for Best International Feature Film every year since 1965, a streak beaten only by France, which has submitted every year since 1956.
 The category is awarded annually by the Academy of Motion Picture Arts and Sciences (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) to a feature-length film produced outside the United States that contains primarily non-English dialogue.
 Hungary's submission is selected annually by a Selection Committee of esteemed film professionals.

-As of 2025, Hungary has been nominated ten times, with István Szabó's Mephisto being the first Hungarian film to win, followed by Son of Saul by László Nemes in 2015.
+As of 2026, Hungary has been nominated ten times and won twice, for István Szabó's Mephisto ((1981) and László Nemes' Son of Saul (2015).